GSP

 long range);

 Pass a long.
-The range argument is the number of attempts libcurl will make to find a working local port number.
+The range argument is the number of attempts libcurl makes to find a working local port number.
 It starts with the given CURLOPT_LOCALPORT(3) and adds one to the number for each retry.
-Setting this option to 1 or below will make libcurl do only one try for the exact port number.
-Port numbers by nature are scarce resources that will be busy at times so setting this value to something too low might cause unnecessary connection setup failures.
+Setting this option to 1 or below makes libcurl only do one try for the exact port number.
+Port numbers by nature are scarce resources that are busy at times so setting this value to something too low might cause unnecessary connection setup failures.

 1